mdmckinney/simplepythonapps/README.md

 Simple Terminal Programs
 - lottery.py - Lottery (created to demonstrate the futility of playing lottery)
+- qr_code_generator.py - Convert any string into QR code (You will need pyqrcode and pypng modules to run this program)

 Simple Terminal Math Programs
 - additionpractice.py - Addition practice